neofright/sabnzbd_srrdb/README.md

 - Use srr file to rename the release file to correct name - this is better deobfuscation than renaming the file to SAB_FILENAME + '.ext'

-- Extract the contents of the srr file to provide missing nfo etc.
+- Extract the contents of the srr file to provide missing nfo, m3u, sfv and jpg files.

 - Use rescene to verify (srr.py -q) if the scene file(s) matches the correct crc32 according to srr or sfv.

-## TODO:
-- Add the ability to supply credentials for SRRdb

 ## Installation: